Furikuda/bork/docs/internals/data-structures.rst

 (because this directory already exists and its host/process/thread identifier denotes a thread on the host which is still alive), lock acquisition fails.

-The cache lock is usually in `~/.cache/borg/REPOID/lock.*`.
+The cache lock is usually in `~/.cache/bork/REPOID/lock.*`.
 The repository lock is in `repository/lock.*`.

-In case you run into troubles with the locks, you can use the ``borg break-lock`` command after you first have made sure that no Borg process is running on any machine that accesses this resource.
+In case you run into troubles with the locks, you can use the ``bork break-lock`` command after you first have made sure that no Bork process is running on any machine that accesses this resource.
 Be very careful, the cache or repository might get damaged if multiple processes use it at the same time.

 Checksumming data structures
 ----------------------------

-As detailed in the previous sections, Borg generates and stores various files containing important meta data, such as the repository index, repository hints, chunks caches and files cache.
+As detailed in the previous sections, Bork generates and stores various files containing important meta data, such as the repository index, repository hints, chunks caches and files cache.

 Data corruption in these files can damage the archive data in a repository, e.g. due to wrong reference counts in the chunks cache.
-Only some parts of Borg were designed to handle corrupted data structures, so a corrupted files cache may cause crashes or write incorrect archives.
+Only some parts of Bork were designed to handle corrupted data structures, so a corrupted files cache may cause crashes or write incorrect archives.

-Therefore, Borg calculates checksums when writing these files and tests checksums when reading them.
+Therefore, Bork calculates checksums when writing these files and tests checksums when reading them.
 Checksums are generally 64-bit XXH64 hashes.
 The canonical xxHash representation is used, i.e. big-endian.
 Checksums are stored as hexadecimal ASCII strings.

 For compatibility, checksums are not required and absent checksums do not trigger errors.
-The mechanisms have been designed to avoid false-positives when various Borg versions are used alternately on the same repositories.
+The mechanisms have been designed to avoid false-positives when various Bork versions are used alternately on the same repositories.

 Checksums are a data safety mechanism.
 They are not a security mechanism.